alvesjohann/arquivos/Filosofia da Arte/COOMARASWAMY, Ananda Kentish/A Figure of Speech or a Figure of Thought.md

 Plato himself discusses, in connection with all the arts, whether  of potter, painter, poet, or "craftsman of civic liberty", the relation between the practice of an art and the earning of a livelihood.[<sup>63</sup>](#63)<a id="note63"></a> He points out that the practice of an art and the wage-earning capacity are two different things; that the artist (in Plato's sense and that of the Christian and Oriental social philosophies) does not earn wages by his art.
 He *works by* his art, and is only accidentally a trader if he sells what he makes.
 Being a vocation, his art is most intimately his own and pertains to his own nature, and the pleasure that he takes in it perfects the operation.
 There is nothing he would rather work (or "play") at than his making; to him the leisure state would be an abomination of boredom.
 This situation, in which each man does what is naturally (*kata phusin* = Skr. *svabhâvatas*) his to do (*to heautou prattein* = Skr. *svadharma, svakarma*), not only is the type of Justice[<sup>64</sup>](#64)<a id="note64"></a>, but furthermore, under these conditions (i.e., when the maker loves to work), "more is done, and better done, and with more ease, than in any other way".[<sup>65</sup>](#65)<a id="note65"></a> Artists are not trades men.
 "They know how to make, but not how to hoard".[<sup>66</sup>](#66)<a id="note66"></a> Under these conditions the worker and maker is not a hireling, but one whose salary enables him to go on doing and making.
 He is just like any other member of a feudal society, in which none are "hired" men, but all enfeoffed and all possessed of a hereditary standing, that of a professional whose reward is by gift or endowment and not "at so much an hour".

+The separation of the creative from the profit motive not only leaves the artist free to put the good of the work above his own good, but at the same time abstracts from manufacture the stain of simony, or "traffic in things sacred"; and this conclusion, which rings strangely in our ears, for whom work and play are alike secular activities, is actually in complete agreement with the traditional order, in which the artist's operation is not a meaningless labor, but quite literally a significant and sacred rite, and quite as much as the product itself an adequate symbol of a spiritual reality.
+It is therefore a way, or rather *the* way, by which the artist, whether potter or painter, poet or king, can best erect or edify (*exorthoô*) himself at the same time that he "trues" or cor-rects (*orthoô*) his work.[<sup>67</sup>](#67)<a id="note67"></a> It is, indeed, only by the "true" workman that "true" work can be done; like engenders like.

+When Plato lays it down that the arts shall "care for the bodies and souls of your citizens", and that only things that are sane and free and not any shameful things unbecoming free men (*aneleuthera*)[<sup>68</sup>](#68)<a id="note68"></a> are to be represented, it is as much as to say that the true artist in whatever material must be a free man, meaning by this not an "emancipated artist" in the vulgar sense of one having no obligation or commitment of any kind, but a man emancipated from the despotism of the salesman.
+Whoever is to "imitate the actions of gods and heroes, the intellections and revolutions of the All", the very selves and divine paradigms or ideas of our useful inventions, must have known these realities "themselves (*auta*) and as they really are (*hoia estin*)": for "what we have not and know not we can neither give to another nor teach our neighbor".[<sup>69</sup>](#69)<a id="note69"></a>